 For this recipe, it will be beneficial to you and your guests if you stick to the thighs and legs.
 The meat will hold moisture better than white meat.
 Plus, thighs and legs are easy to eat without utensils.

 Mix all the ingredients in a bowl except for the chicken.
 Once the dry ingredients are mixed well, add the chicken and coat them thoroughly in the dry rub.
 You can rub the mixture into the chicken as much as you want.

 The chicken can go directly in the smoker once it has been rubbed, or it can be held in the fridge overnight.

 Cooking a whole chicken can take some time.
 One of the quickest ways to cook an entire chicken is by using this cooking technique and method.

-Once the chicken is finished, remove from the smoker and cut into serving size sections.
+Once the chicken is finished, remove it from the smoker and cut it into serving size sections.

 Beer Can Chicken

 This method of cooking chicken has been used for a long time and is considered to be the redneck way of smoking chicken.
 But it may be very common to see this type of chicken in a restaurant as well.
 It is super easy to get a moist, flavorful chicken.
 Another plus is you can drink the rest of the beer while you wait.
 We recommend You use our dry rub recipe on your beer can chicken.

 - 1-4 whole chickens

 - 1-4 12 oz.
 Beers of your choice